bzed/pkg-nagios-plugins-contrib/check_ssl_cert/check_ssl_cert-1.85.0/README.md

 ## Virtual servers

-check_ssl_client supports the servername TLS extension in ClientHello if the installed openssl version provides it.
+check_ssl_cert supports the servername TLS extension in ClientHello if the installed openssl version provides it.
 This is needed if you are checking a machine with virtual hosts.